dapr/docs/daprdocs/content/en/operations/security/mtls.md

 ```

 If successful, the Sentry service runs and creates the root certs in the given directory.
 This command uses default configuration values as no custom config file was given.
-See below on how to start Sentry service with a custom configuration.
+See below on how to start the Sentry service with a custom configuration.

 ### Setting up mTLS with the configuration resource